 - There is a high degree of uncertainty about future levels of funding for local government (see Narrative Report).
 However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - The Council has a material interest in Sefton New Directions Limited, an entity which conducts some of the Council's adult and social care activities.
 It has been deemed that Sefton New Directions Limited is a subsidiary of the Council and group accounts are required to be prepared. - The Council has a material interest in Sandway Homes Limited, an entity which engages in housebuilding activity.
 It has been deemed that Sandway Homes Limited is a subsidiary of the Council and group accounts are required to be prepared. - The Council has a material interest in Sefton Hospitality Operations Limited, an entity which engages in hospitality activity.
-It has been deemed that Sefton Hospitality Operations Limited is a subsidiary of the Council and group accounts are required to be prepared. - The Council has joint working arrangements with Cheshire & Merseyside ICB in Sefton for the provision of intensive care packages for service users with a learning disability and the provision of an Integrated Community Equipment Service.
-In total £5.128m has been expended on both services in 2023/24.
-The Council does not consolidate both elements into its financial statements but only accounts for its own expenditure (see Note 10). - The Council has given a number of warranties, from the date of transfer, for up to 17 years (One Vision Housing Limited) and 35 years (Prudential Trustee Company Limited) in respect of statements, title, encumbrances, planning matters, statutory obligations, adverse orders, tenancies, information and statistics supplied, sales off, disputes and litigation, rights of entry to maintain and repair, absence of adverse replies, electricity sub-stations and shop leases, leasehold property, way leaves, telecommunications and works undertaken.
-In addition, warranties for 20 years have been given to both parties in respect of claims for asbestos and a warranty not exceeding £100,500,000 for up to 20 years in respect of environmental pollution has been given to One Vision Housing Limited.
-There is currently no liability.
-However, the Council has set aside resources in an earmarked reserve in case it is required to pay out under these warranties.
+It has been deemed that Sefton Hospitality Operations Limited is a subsidiary of the Council and group accounts are required to be prepared.

+- The Council has given a number of warranties, from the date of transfer, for up to 17 years (One Vision Housing Limited) and 35 years (Prudential Trustee Company Limited) in respect of statements, title, encumbrances, planning matters, statutory obligations, adverse orders, tenancies, information and statistics supplied, sales off, disputes and litigation, rights of entry to maintain and repair, absence of adverse replies, electricity sub-stations and shop leases, leasehold property, way leaves, telecommunications and works undertaken.
+In addition, warranties for 20 years have been given to both parties in respect of environmental pollution has been given to One Vision Housing Limited.
+There is currently no liability relating to the warranties so the Council has chosen not to make provision any potential costs that may arise at a future date.
+As there is a potential for claims to made against the warranties at a future day, the Council has determined this should be treated as a Contingent Liability.
+Should any claims be made then the Council will assess whether a provision is required. - The Council does not recognise Voluntary Aided, Academies or Free schools on its Balance Sheet.
+All other types of school are recognised on the Council's Balance Sheet.